josephramsay/lds_replicate/LDSIncremental/overview.rst

 - Write problems in the FileGDB driver are not addressed in GDAL 1.9.1 and full support is only available in nightly builds > ~July
 - FileGDB SR conversion problems addressed in GDAL 1.9.2.
-Any GDAL build from 2013 will work here (Upgrade if seeing General Function Failures)
+GDAL builds from 2013 will work here (Upgrade if seeing General Function Failures)

 GOTCHAS
 -------